 Describe the expected impact on the target population and the regional health system.
 Although HRSA recognizes the influence of external factors when attributing the effects of an activity or program to the long-term health outcome of a community, you should still describe the expected or potential long-term changes and/or improvements in health status due to the model.
+This would include how lower-risk obstetric services and deliveries will be provided in rural hospitals and higher-risk deliveries will be provided in partner tertiary facilities.
 Similarly, describe the impacts of the model on the regional health system stakeholders.
 Examples of potential long-term impact could include:

-- o changes in rate of maternal morbidity and mortality - o maintenance of desired behavior - policy implications - o mitigation in access to care barriers - data collection disaggregated by race/ethnicity and other health equity measures - o viability of obstetric services in the region - o obstetric workforce recruitment and retention
+- changes in rate of maternal morbidity and mortality - maintenance of desired behavior - enhanced availability of obstetric services in at least one of the participating rural hospitals or Critical Access Hospitals. - o policy implications - mitigation in access to care barriers - data collection disaggregated by race/ethnicity and other health equity measures

+- viability of obstetric services in the region - obstetric workforce recruitment and retention